ytmytm/plus4-tcbm2sd/README.md

 tcbm2sd is compatible with standard TCBM protocol as implemented by Commodore in Plus/4 ROM.
 However the hardware is capable with much more.
 I took [Directory Browser v1.2](https://plus4world.powweb.com/software/Directory_Browser) and I patched it to use a faster protocol, a bit similar to [Warpload 1551](https://plus4world.powweb.com/software/Warpload_1551).
-The only difference is that since Arduino Micro Pro is much faster than Plus/4 (8MHz vs 1MHz) it would be hard to rely on the timing, so in my version of the fast protocol both sides need to test if the other end has confirmend receiving the data.
+The only difference is that since Arduino Micro Pro is much faster than Plus/4 (8MHz vs 1MHz) it would be hard to rely on the timing, so in my version of the fast protocol both sides need to test if the other end has confirmed receiving the data.

 The source code for the patch is in [loader/](loader) folder.
 You need [KickAssembler](https://www.theweb.dk/KickAssembler/) to rebuild it.